Pattern Recognition | Introduction

 - In classification, an appropriate class label is assigned to a pattern based on an abstraction that is generated using a set of training patterns or domain knowledge.
 Classification is used in supervised learning.

-- Clustering generated a partition of the data which helps decision making, the specific decision making activity of interest to us.
-Clustering is used in an unsupervised learning.
+- Clustering generated a partition of the data which helps decision making, the specific decision-making activity of interest to us.
+Clustering is used in unsupervised learning.

 A set of features that are taken together, forms the features vector.

-Example: In the above example of face, if all the features (eyes, ears, nose etc) taken together then the sequence is feature vector([eyes, ears, nose]).
-Feature vector is the sequence of a features represented as a d-dimensional column vector.
-In case of speech, MFCC (Melfrequency Cepstral Coefficient) is the spectral features of the speech.
-Sequence of first 13 features forms a feature vector.
+Example: In the above example of a face, if all the features (eyes, ears, nose, etc) are taken together then the sequence is a feature vector([eyes, ears, nose]).
+The feature vector is the sequence of a feature represented as a d-dimensional column vector.
+In the case of speech, MFCC (Mel-frequency Cepstral Coefficient) is the spectral feature of the speech.
+The sequence of the first 13 features forms a feature vector.

 Pattern recognition possesses the following features:

-- Pattern recognition system should recognise familiar pattern quickly and accurate
+- Pattern recognition system should recognize familiar patterns quickly and accurate

 - Recognize and classify unfamiliar objects